 The Grand Canyon is best observed over the course of a day; it’s the perfect way to enjoy the subtle ways the changing light illuminates the layered red rocks of the canyon.
 But the best times of day to enjoy the beauty are the sunrise and sunset.
 Here are tips for making the most of sunrise and sunset at Grand Canyon National Park.

-Best Place for Photos
+The Best Place for Photos at Sunrise and Sunset

 Note that weather matters when it comes to sunrises and sunsets; the National Park Service advises that “air quality, clouds, time of the day, and season will all contribute to your view” of the canyon.
 Calm, clear nights and days generally contribute to a more spectacular sunrise and sunset.